 There are some YouTubers who will sometimes post weekly and then sometimes more than once a week.
 Whereas other YouTubers will openly promise their viewers that they’ll post a new video every week or twice week.

 Whatever you decide to do, make sure you’re being consistent and frequent.
 Don’t just post one video, come back a year a later and wonder why you’re not successful.
 Here are some tips you can use to hold yourself accountable

 Tip #1: Set Reminders

 Set reminders on your phone (i.e. “work on video content tonight”).
 You can also ask friends to remind you and add post-it notes around the house.
-So every time you go to the refrigerator or your desk, you have a friendly reminder to get to work.
+Every time you go to the refrigerator or your desk, you’ll have a friendly reminder to get to work.

 Tip #2: Set Specific Goals

-Don’t treat your YouTube goals like New Year’s Resolution.
+Don’t treat your YouTube goals like a New Year’s resolution.
 Have a calendar and write down your goals into small doable actions.
 For example, if you have a goal to post a new video every Friday, then set small actions.
-Film on Monday, edit on Tuesday, and make any adjustments you need on Wednesday.
+Film on Monday, edit on Tuesday and make any adjustments you need on Wednesday.
 Then Thursday will be the final review.